KrishnaMehta123/Suggestedits/docs/Behavioral Analytics/funnels/funnels-v2.md

 <Image align="center" alt="Split funnel by event property" border={true} caption="Split Funnel by Event Property" src="https://files.readme.io/765e14575db123f3fbf0d28e7c1d8174c0ad9e4c4ccdbbecccbbfcea3c41dfc9-image.png" />

 <Image align="center" alt="Split Funnel by User Property" border={true} caption="Split Funnel by User Property" src="https://files.readme.io/43c847997049c7db2488cb2a08c2417a6fb9d37029765d8251a0f280e2022e1b-image.png" />

-# Funnel Computation Methods

-This section covers two types of funnel computation methods: the default and strict ordering methods.
-The strict order does not count the users who repeat a step.
-Conversely, the default order counts the users even if they repeat a step.

-## Default Order

-By default, funnels will count all users who perform all the specified steps in order, regardless of whether they loop back to an earlier step or move forward to a later step in the funnel.

-For example, if our funnel steps are defined as:

-* Funnel Steps: Step A → Step B → Step C → Step D

-In the scenarios below, we can analyze whether different users are counted as converting depending on the order in which each progresses through the funnel steps.

-* User 1: Step A → Step B → Step C → Step D
-* User 2: Step A  → Step C → Step D
-* User 3: Step A → Step C → Step B → Step D
-* User 4:  Step A → Step B → Step A → Step C → Step D

-User 1 is counted since she progresses through the funnel steps in order.
-User 2 is not counted since she did not perform Step B.
-User 3 is not counted since she completed the steps out of order.
-User 4 is counted since she completed the steps in order, although she looped back and performed Step A twice.

 ## Strict Order